NiklavsBergs/OpenGL_game/README.md

 Zombie colored in a certain color - shoot it with the same color bullet to destroy it.

 ### Boss
 Bigger and slover zombie with multiple lives.
 Each of its lives can be a different color.
 To remove a bosses life shoot it with a bullet in the color of the boss.
 After it loses a life it changes its color.
-Bosses can hace 2 to 5 lives, depending on the mode.
+Bosses can have 2 to 5 lives, depending on the mode.